mega-calibrator/DDC-for-CRT/README.md

 ```

 ## Running
 open the executable of your choice ~ legacy build is for windows 7

 if installed from source:

 run `crtgui` or `crtguiverbose` to see console output

+## Usage
+Use mouse and keyboard to adjust controls normally available in the OSD menu of your PC CRT monitor

+Some monitors support controls not found in the normal OSD menu

+Some monitors support extra "manufacturer specific" AKA unspecified codes.
+These will vary by model